ietf-wg-cellar/flac-specification/flac.md

 There are several ways to convert unsigned sample representations to signed sample representations, but the coding methods provided by the FLAC format work best on audio signals of which the numerical values of the samples are centered around zero, i.e. have no DC offset.
 In most unsigned audio formats, signals are centered around halfway the range of the unsigned integer type used.
 If that is the case, all sample representations SHOULD be converted by first copying the number to a signed integer with sufficient range and then subtracting half of the range of the unsigned integer type, which should result in a signal with samples centered around 0.

-## Overview
+# Format lay-out

-Before the formal description of the stream, an overview might be helpful.
+Before the formal description of the stream, an overview of the lay-out of FLAC file might be helpful.

 - A FLAC bitstream consists of the "fLaC" (i.e. 0x664C6143) marker at the beginning of the stream, followed by a mandatory metadata block (called the STREAMINFO block), any number of other metadata blocks, then the audio frames.
 - FLAC supports up to 128 kinds of metadata blocks; currently the following are defined: